-Grieving Mother Screams At Trump — Seething Gun Control Reprimands Aim At Trump In Florida Shooting Aftermath
+Many Blame Trump, Hit His Tweets As Families Grieve For Florida School Shooting Victims

 — CNN (@CNN) February 16, 2018

-Through their grief, people were finding the strength to take to a public platform and blame this on the lack of gun control in this country.
+Through their grief, people are finding the strength to take to a public platform and blame this on the lack of gun control in this country.
 The finger of blame was pointed by some at Trump, who cited mental illness in his tweet to the country over the Florida shooting.
-A teacher at the school spoke on Fox News today during their live coverage of the shooting aftermath and she too called out Trump for the lack of control on guns in this country.
+A teacher at the school spoke on Fox News today during their live coverage of the shooting aftermath and she, too, called out Trump for the lack of control on guns in this country.

-As the reporters talked with this teacher, victims bodies were still on the floor in the hallways of that school being processed as a crime scene, reports Fox News.
-The bodies remained in the places where they fell after they were shot with bullets from Nicolas Cruz’s gun.
+As the reporters talked with this teacher, victims’ bodies were still on the floor in the hallways of that school being processed as a crime scene, reports Fox News.
+The bodies remained in the places where they fell after they were shot with bullets from Nikolas Cruz’s gun.

 The teacher told reporters that two of her students died in the tragedy along with a teacher who she reported was a good friend.
 He too perished in the spray of bullets coming from the gun of a 19-year-old who she believed should not have had that gun in the first place.